Avdimou Village Limassol

 The community receives an annual rainfall of about 450 millimetres; vines of the table-grape variety, cereals, legumes, vegetables, carob-trees, and citrus-trees are cultivated in the region.
 Stockbreeding is also developed.

-As Avdimou is close to the sea the climate is humid in the summer and mild in the winter.
+As this village is close to the sea the climate is humid in the summer and mild in the winter.

 Regarding transportation, Avdimou is connected with the new Limassol to Paphos highway in the south, Anogyra and Agios Thomas in the north-west, and with Prastio and Pachna in the north.